MSQOM2025/Numerical-Sensitivity-Iterative-Regularization-Stochastic-Volterra/README.md

-# On the Numerical Sensitivity and Iterative Regularization of Stochastic Volterra Equations in Wavelet Bases
+# Robust Iterative Regularization and Adaptive Stopping for Discrete Ill-Posed Stochastic Volterra Systems under Heavy-Tailed Perturbations

 This repository contains the official Python implementation and reproducible datasets for the **Robust Monitoring Wavelet Algorithm (RMWA)** as described in the paper:

-> **"On the Numerical Sensitivity and Iterative Regularization of Stochastic Volterra Equations in Wavelet Bases"**
+> **"ORobust Iterative Regularization and Adaptive Stopping for Discrete Ill-Posed Stochastic Volterra Systems under Heavy-Tailed Perturbations"**
 > *Author: Mohsen Salehi*

 ---